 What is Lagoa de Santiago

 This 0.24 km² lake is in the Sete Cidades area.
-Surrounded by some of its natural vegetation, as if protecting a precious asset, the greenish-hued waters of Santiago Lake can leave any visitor amazed.
+Surrounded by some of its natural vegetation, as if protecting a precious asset, the greenish-hued waters of Lagoa de Santiago can leave any visitor amazed.
 Its beauty is truly captivating.

 Geology & Volcanology